cirosantilli/china-dictatorship/FAQ.md

 I only focus here on negative things to provide content that will activate the Great Firewall.

+## This repository is completely biased against the Chinese Government!

+I prefer the term focused :-)

+That being said, I take the motivation of information sources very seriously.

+E.g. I try to clearly classify Communist Party and Falun Gong linked sources.

 ## If programming websites get blocked, there will be less good programmers to fight against the dictatorship

 This is a good point, and one that does make me think.

 1. The commies calculate their actions very well to stay in power.

-    Why don't they just take down the entire internet?
+    Why don't they just take down the entire Internet like they did in Xinjiang in 2010?

     Because that would hurt them: